wavemotion-dave/A7800DS/README.md

 How to use a7800DS :
 --------------------------------------------------------------------------------
 Place .NDS on your SD card and launch with Twilight Menu++ or Unlaunch.
-If you want to run on a flash cart, it might work... recommend HBMENU to launch.
+If you want to run on a flash cart place it as you would any homebrew pretty much anywhere on your flashcart SD card.
-Strongly recommend you run on a DSi or 3DS to get full speed.
-DS-LITE/PHAT is slow.

 When the emulator starts, click on the cartridge slot to choose a file.
 Use Up/Down to select a file, then use A to load it.